Stephen Lamont Williams adjusts the white blade bait attached to his fishing rod, casts his line into the water like a whip, and waits.

 We're standing on the rocky edge of Jackson Park Inner Harbor, just west of 63rd Street Beach, talking carp.
 The freshwater fish is the target of the day at the Big Nasty carp tournament, an all-day fishing meet that convenes annually.
 Its name references the bottom-dwelling nature of carp, which thrive in muddy waters.
 Around us, two dozen rods stuck into the coast feed into the harbor as their owners mill about, drinking beer and polishing off wings.
 Whoever reels in the biggest prey will go home with a shiny trophy.

 This laidback competition is one of many Williams helps to organize as a member of Stroker’s Fishing Club, a group of hardcore anglers who get together to fish, barbeque, and unwind — rain or shine.
 Established in 2000, the club now has about 75 members, many of whom grew up fishing on the South Side.

 Today, a fine rain is falling, souring prospects for big carp.
 But few spirits are dampened; a speaker plays hip-hop and R&B, and the air hangs with smoke from grills laden with chicken and shrimp.
-Here, the notion of fishing as a lonely sport seems silly myth — but that was the reality in Jackson Park before Stroker’s came along.
+Here, the notion of fishing as a lonely sport seems like a silly myth — but that was the reality in Jackson Park before Stroker's came along.